Finnish invasion of the Karelian Isthmus: Capture of Viipuri

-By 28 August the Soviet 43rd, 115th and 123rd Rifle Divisions had been encircled at the Battle of Porlammi into a motti around the villages of Sommee and Porlampi.
+By 28 August the Soviet 43rd, 115th and 123rd Rifle Divisions had been encircled at the Battle of Porlampi into a motti around the villages of Sommee and Porlampi.
 The Finns had cut all the roads to the motti, but they were unable to form a tight blockade in the thick forests, which allowed the majority of the men of the Soviet 115th and 123rd Rifle Divisions to escape towards Koivisto.
 However, the bulk of the Soviet 43rd Rifle Division was destroyed at the Battle of Porlammi on 1 September.
 The Finns' force marched to the village and port of Koivisto on 2 September, but did not pursue the remnants of the Soviet divisions which had fled to the surrounding archipelago – these units were later, in November, evacuated by the Soviets.
 While the fighting near Viipuri was still ongoing, the Finnish advance towards Leningrad continued.
 The Finnish IV Corps was to advance along the western shore, the II Corps in the center and the newly arrived I Corps along the eastern side of the Isthmus.
 The Finnish commander in chief, Marshal Mannerheim, ordered the Finnish advance to hold their ground short of the Soviet fortifications.
 The Finnish forces reached the old border on 31 August and in early September the Soviet fortifications, where the Finns stopped their advance.